 When we first arrived, there were few boats in the anchorage here, but during the weeks of Christmas and New Year’s Eve. the numbers grew.

-Of course, Christmas would not be complete without lights!
-We lugged along our holiday lights, and Sea Life was quite a festive sight in the anchorage. (photo courtesy of s/v Sundowner)
+We enjoyed Christmas Day in two shifts.
+First, with dinner aboard s/v Sirena, and then dessert with friends on s/v Gris Gris.
+And of course, Christmas would not be complete without lights!
+We lugged along our holiday lights, and Sea Life was quite a festive sight in the anchorage (photo courtesy of s/v Sundowner).

 After enduring a stretch of windy weather in the pool, with the accompanying currents and insane salt spray, we decided to change locations for the next go-round.
 After the new year, we headed around the corner to the Hot Tub (yes, from the pool, to the hot tub..tough times).